douaeelh2/Spring-Boot-Documentation/README.md

     ```
   - When `GenerationType.SEQUENCE` is used, it indicates that the primary key of an entity will be generated from a `sequence of numbers` in the database.
   -  Databases such as `Oracle` and some other relational database management systems `(RDBMS)` support this type of identifier generation.
+  -  This strategy can also be used for attributes of `integer numeric` types.
+  -  It's also applicable to `string` types if the database supports sequences for string primary keys.

   ### 3. GenerationType.TABLE -> Table-Generated Sequence: